tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where jumping from a ladder while partially submerged in water would cause JC to fly forever.
     - Fixed vanilla bug where the HUD would be re-enabled while dead if opening the main-menu.
     - Fixed GMDX bug where most inventory items with multiple skins (such as sodacans) weren't showing their skinned variants when being held in the players hands.
+    - Fixed GMDX bug where cameras would not properly trigger alarm events when spotting carcasses.
     - Fixed GMDX bugs where knocked-out scuba-divers would die immediately upon reaching the surface of water.
     - Fixed vanilla item-duplication bug (caused by repeatedly dropping and repeatedly picking up items quickly)
     - Fixed many other GMDX and Vanilla bugs.